Subject: University of Maine System Purchasing Procedures

 IMPORTANT: The IRS has strict guidelines when doing business with non-resident aliens (foreign entities) when the service is being performed on US soil.
 Before securing contracts with foreign entities, contact your campus’ Purchasing/Business Services department to ensure appropriate protocol is followed.

-2. Modifications to Standard Language in the Contract for Services
+B. Modifications to Standard Language in the Master Agreement or Contracts for Services

 Based on the nature or scope of the contract, the offices of Strategic Procurement, University Counsel, and/or Information Security may need to be consulted to include wording tailored to the services engagement.
 Examples of services engagements requiring special contract terms include contracts: